 First, I must say that I wouldn’t expect an endorsement for this book from the teachers I name.
 They lived out their lives as celibates in the Theravadin tradition.
 But then, I didn’t write it for them.

-Nonetheless, to support with credibility the truths I’m presenting, I will tell of my two primary teachers of Buddhism in Asia, and my time with them in the next chapters…
+Nonetheless, to support with credibility the truths I’m presenting, I will tell of my two primary teachers in Asia, and my time with them in the next chapters…

 As for myself, all I’d like to say is I have a career in relieving the suffering of others.
 I do my best to do it gracefully.
 My professional skills stem from my successes in meditation.
 They place me at the forefront of my field.
 My occupation challenges me both mentally and physically while demanding I always be mindfully present.
 It deepens my understanding of the human condition and my empathy for others.

 I like my way of life.
 It’s satisfying to earn a living by reducing some of the sufferings in the world, no matter how small a contribution that may be.
 It entails great responsibility and trust.
 My work makes me feel beneficially effective in my environment which is so important for a human being.